 Investing in Mutual Funds is a paperless and straightforward process.
 Investors can monitor the market and make investments as per their requirements.
 Moreover, switching between mutual fund schemes and portfolio rebalancing helps to keep returns in line with expectations.

 Low initial investment

 You can build a diversified mutual fund portfolio by investing as low as Rs 500 a month through SIP in mutual fund schemes of your choice.
 You also have the option to invest either as a lump sum or a systematic investment plan (SIP).
 However, when compared to lump sum investments, a SIP is capable of lowering the overall cost of investment while unleashing the power of compounding benefit.

 You get tax deductions under Section 80C of the IT, Act up to a maximum of Rs 1.5 lakh per financial year, for specific financial instruments, and tax-saving mutual funds are one of them.
-ELSS has become a popular tax-saving option for Indians in the last few years, owing to its higher returns and the lowest lock-in period of three years among all Section 80C options.
+Equity Linked Savings Scheme (ELSS) has become a popular tax-saving option for Indians in the last few years, owing to its higher returns and the shortest lock-in period of three years among all Section 80C options.

 Fix an investment goal

 Defining your financial goals, budget, and time horizon plays a significant role in your investments.
 Doing this will help you decide how much you can set aside towards investing and you must also invest based on your risk profile.
 Investment always works best when done with a purpose.